alphagov/govwifi-tech-docs/source/documentation/manage.md

-# Managing GovWifi
+# Manage GovWifi

-This guidance explains how you can manage GovWifi for your organisation once it's been installed.
+This guidance explains how to manage GovWifi for your organisation once you've installed it.

 ## Withdraw legacy services

-After you’ve successfully deployed GovWifi, consider removing less secure guest wifi services.
+After you’ve successfully deployed GovWifi, you can remove less secure guest wifi services.

 ## View and update your site configuration

 You can [view and update your configuration in GovWifi admin](https://admin.wifi.service.gov.uk/).

 ## Manage acceptable use

-You are responsible for setting your own acceptable use policy and configuring content filtering and firewall controls.
+You’re responsible for setting your own acceptable use policy and managing filtering and firewall controls.

-## Remove users from GovWifi if necessary
+There are a couple of things you can do if you have concerns about a user on your network - for example, if they’re breaching your acceptable use policy or have malware on their device.

+### Request a user’s contact details

+You can ask us for the contact details of users if you need to get in touch with them.
+We’ll have either their email address or phone number, depending how they signed up to GovWifi.

+For us to provide this information:

+- the request must come from a person who is a team member on the organisation’s GovWifi admin account, and we may get in touch to check that the request definitely came from that person
+- your organisation must have signed the [memorandum of understanding (MOU)](https://admin.wifi.service.gov.uk/mou) (sign in required) which sets out the terms that we can share personal data under

+### Block users

-If you find someone breaching your acceptable use policy, you can remove their access from your local network.
+If necessary, you can stop someone using your network by blocking their device’s MAC address.

-We will remove users for breaching GovWifi’s [terms of service](https://www.gov.uk/government/publications/terms-and-conditions-for-connecting-to-govwifi/terms-and-conditions-for-connecting-to-govwifi).
-This includes, but is not limited to, illegal activity and breaching the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).

-If you believe a user is breaching the GovWifi terms of service, [contact us](https://admin.wifi.service.gov.uk/help).

-## Logs
+Bear in mind that this does not stop that user from connecting to your network on a different device.

+In serious cases, we can block someone from using GovWifi in any building.
+[Contact us](https://admin.wifi.service.gov.uk/help) if you think this is necessary.

+## Monitor and log traffic

 You’re responsible for traffic monitoring and logging.
-You must make sure traffic logging and monitoring complies with your organisation’s internal legal and operational guidance.

-In the event of a serious incident, you can request logs for specific users.
-If necessary you can deny service to them by blocking their hardware address on your infrastructure.
-[Contact us](https://admin.wifi.service.gov.uk/help) for help.
+You can view [logs for specific users](https://admin.wifi.service.gov.uk/logs/search/new) (sign in required).
+This can help you troubleshoot problems and help you investigate malicious use.

 ## Stop using GovWifi